 Nonetheless, Paris became the stepping stone for my first solo backpacking journey across Europe and into Turkey for a month-long internship that ended in late August.

 By December, about 4 months after my first trip, I already enrolled myself in initiatives in Quebec, California, and India for the following year.
 These were scholarship opportunities flexible enough to accommodate my travel needs.
 My CA trip covered my travel costs from Canada to China, providing me with the excuse to backpack the West Coast.
-My India research program’s $5000 grant was split in 2, $1500 of which was spent traveling India while the rest went to reduce school loan debt.
+My India research program’s CAD 5000 grant was split in 2, CAD 1500 of which was spent traveling India while the rest went to reducing school loan debt.

 Working while traveling is a great way of earning some extra cash while embracing a country’s culture, language.